 “The NATO countries — the European nations as well as the Americans — have steadily increased the weapons they have put to Ukraine’s disposal.
 And this I believe was aimed at testing Russian limitations,” he said.
 “Each time, they test the Russian reaction.
 And since there’s no reaction that they are supplying more powerful and sophisticated weapons.”

 Military analysts believe that Russia hopes to conquer the Donbas before any weapons that could change the tide come in.
 It could take as long as three weeks before the precise U.S. weapons and trained troops to the battlefield according to the Pentagon declared.
-However, the Defense Undersecret
+However, the Defense Undersecretary

 The rocket systems form part of a brand new $700 million security assistance to Ukraine provided by America.
-U.S. that also includes helicopters, Javelin anti-tank weapon systems Radars, combat vehicles for tactical purposes, parts, and many more.
+U.S. also includes helicopters, Javelin anti-tank weapon systems Radars, combat vehicles for tactical purposes, parts, and many more.

 The rockets are capable of a range of approximately fifty miles (80 kilometers) and are very mobile.
 Ukraine has been unsuccessful in obtaining rockets that have a range of as long as 186 miles (300 kilometers).

-Russian Foreign Minister Sergey Lavrov said Ukraine’s push for additional weapons is an “direct provocation aimed at drawing all of the West into the fight.”
+Russian Foreign Minister Sergey Lavrov said Ukraine’s push for additional weapons is a “direct provocation aimed at drawing all of the West into the fight.”
 He warned the proliferation of rocket launchers could increase the chance of an escalating conflict.

 “Sane Western politicians understand those risks very well,” he said.

 “With this, we’ll allow Ukraine to defend a whole town from Russian air strikes,” he said.
-The radar systems can also aid Ukraine find artillery of the enemy.
+The radar systems can also aid Ukraine to find artillery of the enemy.

 A regional governor claimed Russian forces control now the majority of Sievierodonetsk the city, which is crucial in Moscow’s efforts towards completing its takeover of the Donbas area, in which Ukrainian forces and separatists backed by Russia have fought for decades and where separatists occupied large areas of territory before the assault.